calexandru2018/linux-gui-legacy/README.md

 <h3 align="center">Linux GUI for ProtonVPN, written in Python.
 Layout designed in Glade.</h3>
 <h3 align="center">Development Status: Beta</h3>

-Protonvpn-linux-gui works on top of <a href="https://github.com/ProtonVPN/protonvpn-cli-ng"><b>protonvpn-cli-ng</b></a>, making it a dependency.
+The linux-gui works on top of <a href="https://github.com/ProtonVPN/linux-cli"><b>linux-cli</b></a>, making it a dependency.
 All local configurations are managed by the GUI (such as updating protocol, split tunneling, manage killswitch) while the connections are managed by the CLI.
 This way, you will be able to use the latest version of the CLI, while also being able to use the GUI.

 ## Table of Contents
 - [Installing and Updating](#installing-and-updating)